niplav/site/china.md

 6. Living in the PRC doesn't seem that bad, on a day-to-day level, for an average citizen.
 Most people, I imagine, just do their job, spend time with their family and friends, go shopping, eat, care for their children &c.
       1. Many, I imagine, sometimes miss certain freedoms/are stifled by censorship/discrimination due to authoritarianism.
 But I wouldn't trade away 10% of my lifespan to avoid a PRC-like life.
       2. Probably the most impressive example of humans being lifted out of poverty, ever, is the economic development of the PRC from 1975 to now.
-      3. One of my partners was Chinese and had lived there for the first 20 years of her life, and it really didn't sound like her life was much worse than outside of China—maybe she had to work a bit harder, and China was more sexist.
+      3. One of my ex-partners was Chinese and had lived there for the first 20 years of her life, and it really didn't sound like her life was much worse than outside of China—maybe she had to work a bit harder, and China was more sexist.

 > There's of course some aspects of the PRC that make me uneasy.
 I don't have a great idea of how expansionist/controlling the